Skip to content

 })

-// Wrap MDX and Next.js config with each other
+// Combine MDX and Next.js config

 export default withMDX(nextConfig)